-Health split 14 groundwater samples (one sample from each of 14 groundwater wells) with the Energy contractor (CH2MHILL).
+Health split 18 groundwater samples with the Energy contractor (CH2MHILL).
 Well locations are on the Hanford Site, either within contaminated plumes, near waste sites, or along the Columbia River shoreline.

 Groundwater sampling is conducted in the 100, 200, 300, 400, and 600 Areas of the Hanford Site.
-For this reporting period, six split samples came from 100 Area wells, five from the 200 Area, one from the 300 Area, and two from the 600 Area.
+For this reporting period, six split samples came from 100 Area wells, nine from the 200 Area, one from the 300 Area, and two from the 600 Area.